-Required documents to be completed before arrival at camp:
+Required documents to be completed before arrival at camp in 2021:

 - CKC Pre-Camp Health Screening Form – This form is REQUIRED for your camper to enter camp and it can be found in your Camp-in-Touch account accessible on our front page.